 - Desire to race and willingness to commit to our U23 sculling program for the summer and race at Club Nationals

 - Rowing experience (sculling experience is even better);

-- Current university students or recent alumni, both men and women in lightweight and open weight classes.
+- Current university students or recent alumni, in lightweight and open weight classes.